rohit-walia/playwright-manager/README.md

 </repository>
 ```

-Paste Maven dependency in your pom.xml file and add `playwright.manager.version` in your properties.
-This property should contain the latest version of this library.
-Lastly, run `mvn install`.
+2. Add the Maven dependency to your `pom.xml` file.
+Make sure to use the latest version available:
 ```xml
 <dependency>
   <groupId>org.playwright</groupId>